sasindumendis/st3-packages-and-settings/README.md

 ### Why

-- keep packages and settings synced across multiple computers
+- Keep packages and settings synced across multiple computers.
-- Quickly set up all packages and custom preferences on a new computer
+- Quickly set up all packages and custom preferences on a new computer.